altafjava/spring-interview-questions-answers/README.md

       </beans>
       ```

       The `id` attribute is a string which can be used to identify the individual bean definition.
 The `class` attribute defines the type of the bean and uses the fully qualified classname.
 Like `id` & `class`, there are more attributes of `<bean>` which will be discussed later.
+See example [here](examples/core/01-hello-world_xml).

     - **Annotation-based configuration:** Spring 2.5 introduced support for annotation-based configuration metadata.
 This is the another way of defining beans.
 In Spring 2.0 and later, the `@Repository` annotation is a marker for any class that fulfills the role(stereotype) of a repository (also known as Data Access Object or DAO).
 Spring 2.5 introduces further stereotype annotations: `@Component`, `@Service`, and `@Controller`. `@Component` is a generic stereotype for any Spring-managed component.
+See example [here](examples/core/01-hello-world_annotation).
     - **Java-based configuration:** Java-based configuration option enables us to write most of our Spring configuration without XML but with the help of few Java-based annotations.
 In this configuration we generally make a class annotated with `@Configuration` annotation and make a method annotated with `@Bean` annotation.
 Annotating a class with the `@Configuration` indicates that the class can be used by the Spring IoC container as a source of bean definitions.
-The `@Bean` annotation tells Spring that a method annotated with `@Bean` will return an object that should be registered as a bean in the Spring IOC container.
+The `@Bean` annotation tells Spring that a method annotated with `@Bean` will return an object that should be registered as a bean in the Spring IoC container.
 The simplest possible `@Configuration` class would be as follows:

       ```java
       @Configuration